magento/magento2-page-builder/docs/how-to/how-to-upgrade-content-types.md

 1. Compare your post-upgraded content to the previous content.

-   If the conversion didn't convert your content as planned, remove your entry from the `patch_list` table, switch away from your test branch, and run `bin/magento setup:upgrade` to reset the database content and try again.
+   If the conversion didn't convert your content as planned, remove your entry from the `patch_list` table, restore your database content to the original values, tweak your converter, then run `bin/magento setup:upgrade` again.
+Repeat as necessary.

 ## How to upgrade overloaded Page Builder content types

 If you have overloaded the configurations of native Page Builder content types, you need to review Page Builder's native configuration changes for each release.
-If necessary, you will need to create a converter and patcher to customize how the native content types are updated for your changes.
+If necessary, you will need to create a converter and data patch to customize how the native content types are updated for your changes.

 For example, in version 1.3, we updated the configuration of the native Row content type.
 As mentioned, we moved the padding attribute of the `full-width` appearance from the `<main>` element to the `<inner>` element.
 So if your Row configuration is different in your custom content type (for example, you removed the `<inner>` element), then you will need to upgrade your overloaded Row as described in the previous steps.